Do you have a mobile SEO strategy for your business? If you don’t, you’re ignoring most of your potential buyers.

-Recommended Resource: Need more website traffic?
+Recommended Resource Need more website traffic?
 Learn how to rank #1 on Google with our Ultimate Guide to SEO

 What Is Mobile SEO?

+Mobile SEO is the practice of optimizing a website to improve its rankings on search engine results pages (SERPs) for mobile devices like smartphones and tablets.
 This process helps you improve organic traffic, which is traffic coming to your site from search results.

 While there are several search engines, when it comes to mobile SEO, Google is the most important one.
 That’s because it accounts for almost 95% of the mobile search market.